“There is something new to learn for most technical authors who are in the early stages of their career.

 Your Credit Card Statement will show an entry entitled “Cherryleaf”.

-We can also accept payments via PayPal.
+We can also accept payments via PayPal and American Express.

 Contact us if you have any questions about this course.